Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 	3. Set `fullscreen` to `false`.
 	4. Set `windowed` to `true`.
 	5. If applicable to you, set `maintas` to `false` to avoid the black bars.

+# Bugged Launcher With White Background Error

+- Run the Launcher as Administrator.